Acidosis "Acidic microenvironment

 highly acidic wastes,

+which must be eliminated.
 Acid build-up = health breakdown.

 water and exercise Physical movement in fresh air,

 deep breathing, singng, laughing,